Actresses Who Lost (and Gained) Major Weight

 Former high school musical sweetheart Vanessa Hudgens went completely rogue for this film, playing an edgey, misfit teen.
 In the 2013 Indie drama Gimme Shelter, Hudgens takes on the persona of a homeless, pregnant teenager who seeks refuge at a shelter for homeless youth.
 To achieve the look, Hudgens had to gain 10 pounds, chop off her luscious locks, and add a few piercings to her person.

 This queen had to melt off her legendary curves—like 20 pounds worth—for her role in the hit, Dreamgirls.
-To drop the weight quick she fasted and curbed hunger on set with water and cayenne pepper.
-Now the celeb has been rocking her curves again since the movie’s release in 2006.
-But you gotta admit, her empowering, upbeat songs would make a killer workout playlist amiright?
-We here at Eat This! thought so too, so here is The Stages of Weight Loss Success—Explained by Beyoncé Songs.
+To drop the weight quick Beyonce fasted and curbed hunger on set with water and cayenne pepper.
+Now the celeb has been rocking her curves again since the movie's release in 2006.
+But you gotta admit, her empowering, upbeat songs would make a killer workout playlist.

 Toni Collette's breakthrough role was her part in the 1994 film, Muriel's Wedding, She had to add an astonishing 40 pounds to her figure in as little as seven weeks to play the socially awkward Muriel Heslop.
 Thankfully, the 5'8" actress had the help and supervision of a dietician while packing on the extra poundage, but can we agree that nearly half of 100 pounds is a lot to gain in just a matter of 49 days?